Architecture of Melbourne: Late 20th Century Postmodern movement

-Between 1996 and 97, a less admired Melbourne building became a target of demolition: the streamlined modernist Gas and Fuel Buildings.
-These structures were built in the late 1960s at a time when modernisation of the city was considered favourable.
-The two towers, designed by Perrot and Parents, were also known as the Princes Gate Towers.
-As public opinion swayed back towards the desirability of 19th century heritage, the modernist Gas and Fuel Towers grew to be seen as "ugly and featureless", with no connection to the heritage that surrounded.
-The Kennett Government's decision to demolish the modernist towers was generally met with approval, and the towers were demolished to make way for Federation Square.
-A similar fate was met by Hotel Australia, built in a Functionalist/Moderne style in 1939 and demolished in 1989.
+1990s Modernist revival

+By the turn of the 21st Century postmodernism in Melbourne fell out of favour.
+The 1990s saw modernists hold fast against the postmodern trend and several significant developments emerged.
+Planners began to repeal the rules relating to podiums and remove height restrictions, often favouring demolition and removal or as a last resort for heritage listed buildings, facadism, resulting in very few old buildings being integrated with new ones.
+Bourke Place (600 Bourke Street) (1991) and Perrott Lyon Mathieson's Telstra Corporate Centre (1992) were both popular among the architectural community of the time, the latter, which took out an RAIA award, almost single-handedly revived the 20th Century late modern style as so many other buildings followed suit.
+Several of the high profile postmodernists including Denton Corker Marshall (DCM) and Nonda Katsalidis signalled a strong shift to modernism.
+DCM's work on the Melbourne Convention and Exhibition Centre (1996) and Melbourne Museum (1999) further entrenched the modern.
+Katsalidis Ian Potter Museum of Art (1998) and Republic Tower (1999) were among the last major examples of postmodernism in the city but also represented a strong swing toward the modern.

+Demolition of historic buildings continued.
+A prominent example was the Hotel Australia, built in a Functionalist/Moderne style in 1939 demolished in 1989.
 In 2008, one of the last remaining Victorian arcades in the Melbourne CBD was demolished under approval from the planning minister at the time Matthew Guy.
 The decision and the rapidity of the demolition created public outrage.
 The building, Eastern Arcade and Apollo Hall, built in 1872, was constructed on the site of the old Haymarket Theatre.
 It was the third arcade to be built in Melbourne and larger than both Queen's Arcade and the Royal Arcade.
 The Eastern Arcade was designed by George Johnston and had 68 stores as well as an upper storey.
 Despite discussions held by the Melbourne City Council to preserve the building or at least its facade, the entire structure was torn down in 2008.